-Parliament adjourned till noon over Indo-China clash, Rajnath Singh to make statement soon
+China’s attempt to change status quo in Tawang sector in Arunachal led to clash, says Rajnath Singh

+The defence minister told the Lok Sabha that no Indian soldier was killed or seriously injured in that clash with Chinese troops on December 9.

-Indian and Chinese troops clashed along the Line of Actual Control in Arunachal Pradesh’s Tawang on December 9, the defence ministry said on Monday.
+Chinese soldiers’ attempt to change the status quo at the Line of Actual Control in Arunachal Pradesh’s Tawang sector on December 9 by encroaching on the area led to clash with Indian troops who retaliated, Rajnath Singh told the Lok Sabha on Tuesday.

-Both Houses of Parliament were adjourned till noon, soon after proceeding started on Tuesday as the Opposition parties staged protests against the government over clashes between Indian and Chinese troops last week, ANI reported

-Union Defence Minister Rajnath Singh is scheduled to make a statement on the clashes in the Lok Sabha at 12 pm, and in the Rajya Sabha at 2 pm.

-On Monday evening, the defence ministry had said in a statement that Indian and Chinese troops clashed along the Line of Actual Control in Arunachal Pradesh’s Tawang sector on December 9, causing “minor injuries” to a few soldiers on both sides.
+On Monday evening, the defence ministry had said in a statement that the clash had led to “minor injuries” to a few soldiers on both sides.
 After the face-off, both sides immediately disengaged from the area, according to the statement.

-While the government maintained that the soldiers sustained minor injuries, State Bharatiya Janata Party chief Tapir Gao told United Kingdom-based daily The Telegraph that six personnel were severely hurt and flown to Guwahati.
+While the government has maintained that the soldiers sustained minor injuries, State Bharatiya Janata Party chief Tapir Gao told United Kingdom-based daily The Telegraph that six personnel were severely hurt and flown to Guwahati.
 He added that at least 20 Indian soldiers were wounded by Chinese troops in hand-to-hand combat.

+On Tuesday, Singh reiterated the ministry’s stance that no soldier was killed and there were no serious injuries.
+The minister added that local commander had spoken to his Chinese counterpart on matter on December 11 to restore peace in the area.

+“Due to the timely intervention of Indian military commanders, PLA [People’s Liberation Army] soldiers have retreated to their own locations,” he said, adding that the matter has been raised with China through diplomatic channels.

+Singh made the statement as Opposition parties protested against the government over clash, leading to both Houses of being adjourned till noon, ANI reported.
+Singh is scheduled to make a statement on the clash in the Rajya Sabha at 2 pm.

-After the reports emerged, the Opposition castigated the Union government for allegedly trying to suppress the matter.
+After the reports of the clash, the Opposition had castigated the Union government for allegedly trying to suppress the matter.
 All India Majlis-e-Ittehadul Muslimeen chief Asaduddin Owaisi submitted a notice for adjournment in the Lok Sabha to discuss the clash on Tuesday.

 On Tuesday, the Congress demanded a statement on the matter from Prime Minister Narendra Modi, PTI reported.
 Party MP Manish Tewari has given an adjournment notice on the matter in the Lok Sabha, while Randeep Surjewala and Syed Nasir Hussain have given similar notices in the Rajya Sabha.